 \subsection{Technical Review}

-Many of the characteristics identified in the literature as varying by by cell line or cell condition were extracted from data obtained during confluence, or the steady-state portion of growth following the initial growth and spreading stages.
+Many of the characteristics identified in the literature as varying by cell line or cell condition were extracted from data obtained during confluence, or the steady-state portion of growth following the initial growth and spreading stages.
 During this phase, the well is completely covered with cells, allowing for only minute movements.
 Data collection commonly began after 20-24 hours, once cells had reached confluence, and continued for about 20 hours at a fine sampling frequency, ranging from every two minutes to every second depending on the study.
-With this resolution of data, researchers were able to extract features such as: \begin{itemize} \item the slope parameter $\beta$ characterizing a least-squares straight-line fit to a log-log plot of power spectrum versus frequency $\nu$~\cite{lo1993monitoring,opp2009use,lovelady2009detecting,lovelady2007distinguishing,sapper2006cell}; e.g., Brownian noise displays an $\nu^{-2}$ power law, with $\beta=2$; \item the sample kurtosis, a measure of distributional shape~\cite{lovelady2007distinguishing}; \item the first $e^{-1}$ crossing of the autocorrelation function of the noise time series from confluence onward (extracted from resistance time series over same time period), to estimate the exponential decay time~\cite{lovelady2009detecting,lovelady2007distinguishing}. \end{itemize}
+With this resolution of data, researchers were able to extract features such as: \begin{itemize} \item the slope parameter $\beta$ characterizing a least-squares straight-line fit to a log-log plot of power spectrum versus frequency $\nu$~\cite{lo1993monitoring,opp2009use,lovelady2009detecting,lovelady2007distinguishing,sapper2006cell}; e.g., Brownian noise displays an $\nu^{-2}$ power law, with $\beta=2$; \item the sample kurtosis of the first differenced resistance time series, a measure of distributional shape~\cite{lovelady2007distinguishing}; \item the first $e^{-1}$ crossing of the autocorrelation function of the noise time series from confluence onward (extracted from the resistance time series over the same time period), to estimate its exponential decay rate~\cite{lovelady2009detecting,lovelady2007distinguishing}. \end{itemize}

 Two other post-confluence features suggested in previous works were R$_b$ and $\alpha$.
 R$_b$ reflects the barrier resistance between cells, whereas $\alpha$ reflects the constraint on current flow beneath the cells (see Figure~\ref{fig:ecismodel} for visualization).
 R$_b$ and $\alpha$ are defined by the following relationships: